RGB-Tools/faucet-rgb/README.md

 ### Setup

-The `docker` directory contains a docker-compose to run local copies of the services required by the faucet to operate, configured for the regtest network.
+The `docker` directory contains a docker compose to run local copies of the services required by the faucet to operate, configured for the regtest network.

 The `start_services.sh` script is also included to start them: